whawty/groups/doc/SCHEMA.md

 be a member of that group.
 This membership information must not be stored in the directory but be generated for group membershop queries.

+Obviously the storage schema allows to store membership loops.
+An compliant agent must be resilient against these situations and in case it detects a loop print a warning to it's log.